Why should I give Kalido access to my phonebook?

 Kalido takes your security very seriously.
 We have implemented strict community guidelines, and many features to prevent stalking and other unacceptable behaviour.
 Your safety is protected in the following ways:

 - We do not share your phone number or email with anyone, unless you choose to share it using the “Share contact details” function in chat.

 - Strangers can only see your approximate distance from themselves, and only your contacts can see your approximate location.
 Your distance is rounded, so someone 9,397 km from you will see you as 9,400 km away, while someone 5.2 km away will see you as 5 km away.
-Only the rounded location is transmitted to other user’s devices, so no amount of reverse engineering can reveal your precise location.
+Only an encrypted and obscured location is transmitted to other user’s devices, to prevent revealing your precise location.